chef/automate/api/external/habitat/README.md

 # Habitat Protobufs

-Files in this directory are sync'd in from the habitat project.
+Files in this directory are synced in from the habitat project.
 In the synchronization process we make the modifications necessary to compile the protos to golang code we can use in Automate.
 Aside from that, the copy here should be verbatim.